-Shockingly, the mother of victim #1 told the police she had entrusted the care of her two young children to Rodney and Becky Watkins while she underwent extensive hospital treatment for stage 4 breast cancer.
+Shockingly, the mother of victim #1 told the police she had entrusted the care of her two young children to Rod and Becky Watkins while she underwent extensive hospital treatment for stage 4 breast cancer.

 In her statement, the mother said: “They were very trusted friends and we spent a lot of time at their house cooking and hanging out.
 He had been a trusted pastor until the church removed him from that position last year when 3 kids said he had touched their upper leg, making them uncomfortable.”